e-mission/e-mission-server/README.md

         % md c:\data\db\
 or

-        on Mac (give the user account running mongod read and write permissions for the data directory)
+        on Mac (the user account running mongod must have read and write permissions for the data directory)
         $ mkdir -p /data/db
         $ chmod 777 /data/db